-She is the Coordinator for the M.Ed.
-Modern Languages Educator programs (for French and Spanish), as well as advisor for Spanish majors and minors.
+She is an advisor for Spanish majors and minors and was the Coordinator for the M.Ed.
+Modern Languages Educator programs (for French and Spanish).
 She served as Chair of the Department of Languages & Linguistics for nine and one-half years.

 A dual citizen of Spain and the US, Dr. Lopez-Mayhew has extensive experience in travel, international initiatives, leading and teaching student groups abroad, study abroad and exchanges, for example:

 2012 Chinese Bridge Delegation, a one-week educational program in China with 40 U.S. K-12 and

 2 delegations to Chile with the University System of New Hampshire Study Abroad Directors,

 Administrators and Faculty

 3-week trip to Italy (January 2010) – collaborated with Music and Voice Professors teaching

 13-day teacher-led student trip to Spain “La Ruta de Don Quijote” summer 2005

 Member of Plymouth State Delegation visiting the University of Babes-Bolyai in Romania June 2004